Free roofing estimate template

 - The number of shingles and layers to remove if applicable.

-It’s also a good idea to inspect a roof for damage and any safety issues before completing roofing estimate forms and taking the job.
+Drawing from our experience, it’s also a good idea to inspect a roof for damage and any safety issues before completing roofing estimate forms and taking the job.

 The size of the roof should be expressed in square feet or squares and is essential information in any roofing estimate template.